-[In order to supply natural gas to the Power Plant, an essential component of the Cuiabá Project is the construction of a [641] km, 18-inch pipeline lateral that will deliver gas to the Power Plant from Transredes and from the GTB segment of BBPL.]
-GTB will transport gas from Rio Grande to the connection point of the Project Pipeline at Rio San Miguel.
+In order to supply natural gas to the Cuiabá I Plant, an essential component of the Cuiabá Project is the construction of a 648 km, 18-inch pipeline lateral that will transport gas to the Power Plant from the GTB segment of BBPL.
+GTB will transport gas from Rio Grande to the connection point of the Cuiabá Pipeline at Rio San Miguel.

 This map was imported from an e-mailed file, no trailer given.

-As illustrated, the Bolivian Spur connects with the Bolivian portion of the BBPL at km marker 242 and runs North and then Northeast for 363 km to the Bolivia-Brazil border.
-From the border of Brazil, the Brazilian Spur then runs Northeast for 278 km to the Power Plant.
+As illustrated, the Bolivian Spur connects with GTB at km marker 242 and runs North and then Northeast for 363 km to the Bolivia-Brazil border.
+From the border of Brazil, the Brazilian Spur then runs Northeast for 278 km to the Cuiabá I Power Plant.

-Both GasBol and GasMat are currently under construction.
+Both the Bolivian Spur and the Brazilian Spur are currently under construction.
 The Bolivian Spur is expected to be completed by June 2000, and the Brazilian Spur is expected to be completed by October 2000.
 All necessary permits and governmental approvals for the transportation of gas have either been obtained or are expected to be obtained by mid-2000.
 Under the contracts of GasMat and TBS to deliver gas to the Power Plant, GasMat is to deliver gas by May 2000.
 In turn, the PPA between EPE and Furnas requires that the Power Plant switch from diesel to gas by May 2000.
 Construction on a [66] km segment of the Brazilian Spur has been delayed by an investigation conducted by the Federal and State Public Attorneys based on environmental issues presented by sinkholes encountered in the original proposed pipeline route.
-Rerouting of the pipeline to avoid these areas has been agreed to and construction is delayed pending final governmental approvals.
-The delay would contractually trigger a force majeure provision in the transportation agreements negotiated to supply the Power Plant.
-In addition, it would trigger mirror provisions in the PPA and the gas supply arrangements executed with Repsol YPF-Andina.
-The Mato Grosso State Government is working with the Cuiabá Project sponsors to resolve this issue.
+Rerouting of the pipeline to avoid these areas has been agreed to and construction will recommence upon receipt of final governmental approvals.

 Expansions

-Enron plans to expand Cuiabá I by constructing two additional combined cycle blocks of 480MW each (Cuiabá II and Cuiabá III), near the town of Cuiabá, Mato Grosso, Brazil adjacent to the Cuiabá I Power Plant.
+SoCal plans to expand Cuiabá I by constructing two additional combined cycle blocks of 480MW each (Cuiabá II and Cuiabá III), adjacent to the Cuiabá I Power Plant.
 Each of Cuiabá II and Cuiabá III will take approximately 24 months to build.
 Cuiabá II is expected to begin commercial operations by the end of 2002.
-Cuiabá III is expected to begin commercial operations two years following the completion of both Cuiabá II and incremental transmission capacity currently under consideration by Eletrobrás.
+Cuiabá III is expected to begin commercial operations two years after the completion of both Cuiabá II and the incremental transmission capacity currently under consideration by Eletrobrás.

-Enron currently owns land immediately adjacent to Cuiabá I to be used for the development of Cuiabá II and Cuiabá III.
-This site is attractive due to its ability to take advantage of several key infrastructure improvements from Cuiabá:
+SoCal currently owns land immediately adjacent to Cuiabá I to be used for the development of Cuiabá II and Cuiabá III.
+This site is attractive due to its ability to take advantage of several key infrastructure improvements from Cuiabá I:

 Transportation: The site has access to the principal highway in the state.
 This highway will greatly facilitate transportation of heavy equipment to and from the site during construction.

 Water: The plant will be able to take advantage of water sources and treatment facilities from the existing plant.
-The plant will use an indirect cooling water system or “cooling towers” (1200 cubic meters per hour of cooling water).
+The plant will use an indirect cooling water system or “cooling towers” (1,200 cubic meters per hour of cooling water).

-Electric Transmission: The plant will be able to use existing rights-of-way to access the Coxipo substation and the basic grid allowing an easy link between the plant and the power grid.
+Electric Transmission: The plant will be able to use existing rights-of-way to access the Coxipo substation and the national high voltage transmission system (the Base Network) allowing an easy link between the plant and the power grid.

-Gas Transportation: The site be will be supplied by the pipeline currently being completed to supply the existing facility.
+Gas Transportation: The site be will be supplied by the pipeline currently being completed to supply Cuiabá I.